 To know if you’re getting a bakuchiol product with enough of the hero ingredient to make a difference, Davis advises you to read the fine print of the ingredient list.
 Bakuchiol should be listed before the preservatives (which most often show up as phenoxyethanol, potassium sorbate, or ethylhexylglycerin).
 If it comes after those ingredients, you’re only getting a small percentage, which won’t do much for the skin.

 Davis thinks as chemists become more aware of bakuchiol’s benefits and see more studies that back its clinical claims, it will become a major retinol contender and will be widely used in formulas.
-You might not have to wait that long — here’s what’s already out there.
+You might not have to wait that long — here are 13 of the best bakuchiol skin-care products already out there.

 You can make a beeline toward the beauty section in Target for this affordable option.
 Keeping it plain and simple, this oil only has two ingredients, squalane and bakuchiol.
 Along with loving the price, reviewers love how it has improved the overall texture of their skin.
 You can use the booster nightly directly on your skin (post-cleansing) or mix it in with other products.

-This six-piece bakuchiol bacchanalia provides multi-product support with a cleansing oil, hydrating essence, serum, eye cream, as well as light and rich moisturizers.
+This six-piece bakuchiol bacchanalia provides multiproduct support with a cleansing oil, hydrating essence, serum, and eye cream as well as light and rich moisturizers.
 They all contain bakuchiol and an antioxidant alpine-rose extract.

 This article was originally published August 8, 2020, and has been updated throughout.
 If you buy something through our links, New York may earn an affiliate commission.